Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 [You may have done this at GCSE](https://ibaguette.com/cheatsheets/gcse/geography/Paper1#tropical-rainforests) -  might be good looking back for a more general understanding!

 Topical rainforests are almost exclusively located between the two tropics, at 23.5degN and S from the equator.
 They are categorised by:
-- having high average tmperatrs around **27degC**) little variation in temeratures sesonally**very high annual recipitation (>2000mm)**.
-Although the eiitation an ary seasonally, with Manaus recording 6x more rainfall in winter/spring compared to summer, there is no dry season.
+- having high average temperatures (around **27degC**)
+- little variation in temperatures seasonally
+- **very high annual precipitation (>2000mm)**.
+Although the precipitation can vary seasonally, with Manaus recording 6x more rainfall in winter/spring compared to summer, there is no dry season.
 - **Net primary productivity** (the net gain of carbon stored in an ecosystem) is about **2,500g/m^3^/yr**.

-Undisturbed tropical rainforests absorb ver 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
-The amount of total arbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed ro the atmosphere.
+Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
+The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.

-- There are ~390 billion trees in the Amazon. (around the same number of stars in our Milky Way galaxy) of he Amis  ated in ai.
+- There are ~390 billion trees in the Amazon. (around the same number of stars in our Milky Way galaxy)

+> 70% of the Amazon is located in Brazil.

- Physical factors affecting water
+### Physical factors affecting water

-Water has many stores and flows in te rainforest.
-Water is affected by a variety of physical factors including teperatures, rock permeability and porosity, and relief.
+Water has many stores and flows in the rainforest.
+Water is affected by a variety of physical factors including temperatures, rock permeability and porosity, and relief.

-High temperatures low the atmosphere to have hih asolue and reatie humidity, with a higher dew poin.
-This allows large, cmunim coouds to form with convectional rainfall from the heat, all year round.
+High temperatures allow the atmosphere to have high absolute and relative humidity, with a higher dew point.
+This allows large, cumulonimbus clouds to form with convectional rainfall from the heat, all year round.
 Diurnal changes in temperatures mean that precipitation occurs typially in the afternoons.
-In addition, these high temperatures and the geographical location (between the tropics) means that transpiraton losse ar gh, but also the inputs into the plants are high, stimulating great plant growth, which in turn inrese water uptake  evatransptio.
-Oerall, **1/2 to 3/4 all preci> 70% of the Amazon is l et rimary roductvity the et gan of caro store in an ecosste s aotpitration is recycled** (evaporated without any runoff), demonstrating strong **gr.rtion losss watr tht s interdcependence between the land, biosphere and amospere ith eotansiration and precipitationte by tas anmmediately evaporated.
+In addition, these high temperatures and the geographical location (between the tropics) means that transpiration losses are high, but also the inputs into the plants are high, stimulating great plant growth, which in turn increase water uptake and evapotranspiration.
+Overall, **1/2 to 3/4 all precipitation is recycled** (evaporated without any runoff), demonstrating strong interdependence between the land, biosphere and atmosphere with evapotranspiration and precipitation.

-This is an eample of a psiive eedbac loo eate vegetation reter evapotransiraon reate preptatin geater eetation c.
+> This is an example of a **positive feedback loop**: greater vegetation, greater evapotranspiration, greater precipitation, greater vegetation... etc.

-ter sth so towaRock permeability in the Amazon is also a physical factor.
+Rock permeability in the Amazon is also a physical factor.
 The Amazon Basin is surrounded to the north and south by the Guiana and Brazil Shields, sections of ancient crystalline rock with high amounts of jointing, with the central Amazon River lying in between, in an area of weakness.
-This means that runoff rates are much higher for large portitons of the Amazon, denn ue to there being little potential to store and slow water movement during intense precipitation events, with shot lag times.
-In the west, outcrops of limestone an oter pous rocks can help to store aer and reduce overland flows.
-In the long-term, huge watIn terms of the other stores aide fro the iosphere, he atosher  h high temperatures supports high absoltue and relative humidit alloing for  o l re at. he eather stores have built up in the underground aquifers and the soil, with a shallow water table of under 5m.
+This means that runoff rates are much higher for large portions of the Amazon, due to there being little potential to store and slow water movement during intense precipitation events, with short lag times.
+In the west, outcrops of limestone and other porous rocks can help to store water and reduce overland flows.
+In the long-term, huge water stores have built up in the underground aquifers and the soil, with a shallow water table of under 5m.

 Relief also plays a role.
-The gentle relief of the basin today results in most flows being horizontal, either overland or throughflow in ystems i the Amazon rainfores is largey oetional, ithe soil.
+The gentle relief of the basin today results in most flows being horizontal, either overland or throughflow in the soil.
 However, the Andes to the west increases the relief significantly.
-Higher relief adds energye adetion fro the tlaticsing ar estards to water and thus there is less chane for ifiltion to occur.
-Surface runoff is much higher and, combined with ds the nds, were ororahc ltike** may ourring here, there is the potential for low-lying flood plains downstream to fill for several months.
+Higher relief adds energy to water and thus there is less chance for infiltration to occur.
+Surface runoff is much higher and, combined with orographic lift likely occurring here, there is the potential for low-lying flood plains downstream to fill for several months.
 Therefore, relief can both increase and decrease levels of overland flows, whilst altering the stores of water in the soil or over the land.

 ### Physical factors affecting carbon.